Military Provost Guard Service: Duties

+Personnel

-To join the MPGS, applicants must have served for at least three years in any arm or service, including the Royal Naval Reserve, Royal Marines Reserve, Territorial Army, and Royal Auxiliary Air Force.
+To join the MPGS, applicants must have served for at least three years in any arm or service, including the Royal Naval Reserve, Royal Marines Reserve, Army Reserve, and Royal Auxiliary Air Force.
 They must have completed that service within six years of application to the MPGS, unless they have relevant service in the Police or HM Prison Service since leaving the armed forces.

 To join, they have to re-enlist into the Regular British Army on a Military Local Service Engagement (MLSE).
 The MLSE is a form of engagement which is ideally suited to use by the MPGS.
-The MLSE is renewable on a three-yearly basis providing the soldier continues to meet the requirements and standards of the service, as well as there being a continued need for MPGS soldiers at that particular unit.
+It is renewable on a three-yearly basis providing the soldier continues to meet the requirements and standards of the service, as well as there being a continued need for MPGS soldiers at that particular unit.

+Training

+All MPGS soldiers are trained at the Defence School of Police and Security (DSPS), part of the Defence College of Logistics, Policing and Administration (DCLPA).